T3kton/t3kton.github.io/_sources/contractor/tryit/source.rst.txt

         <iframe src="https://www.youtube.com/embed/pstnJfNhtjE" frameborder="0" allowfullscreen style="position: absolute; top: 0; left: 0; width: 100%; height: 100%;"></iframe>
     </div>

-Building requires running on a Ubuntu Xenial machine.
+Building requires running on a Ubuntu Bionic(10.04 LTS) machine, make sure you have at least 10GB of free space.

 Install the required build tools, the PPA has a few required packages for building and installing::